A Guided tour of the KernScores website

 ZIP archive format.
 This ZIP file is generated on demand.

-it indicates that a printable scores for the music
+it indicates that a printable scores, usually scanned from public-domain music,

 is available in the PDF format (typically in the US Letter format).